terrazzoapp/terrazzo/docs/tokens/custom.md

 # Custom Tokens

-Any token type currently not part of the Design Token Format Module (DTFM) can be created as a custom token.
+Any token type currently not part of the Design Token Community Group format (DTCG) can be created as a custom token.

 However, most Cobalt plugins will throw an error on an unknown type unless you write code that can handle it.
 The CSS and Sass plugins have a `transformer` option for you to do this.